abhishek-kumar-code/Redfish_Public/Specification.md

 The Action element contains one or more `Parameter` elements that specify the `Name` and [`Type`](#property-types) of each parameter.

-The first parameter is called the "binding parameter" and specifies the resource or [structrual type](#structural-types) that the action appears as a member of (the type of the Actions property on the resource).
+The first parameter is called the "binding parameter" and specifies the resource or [structural type](#structural-types) that the action appears as a member of (the type of the Actions property on the resource).
 The remaining Parameter elements describe additional parameters to be passed to the action.

 ~~~xml
   <Action Name="MyAction" IsBound="true">